trdroid/MEAN-Sample-Apps/PicShare/README.md

 ![](_misc/EC2%20Role%20Review.png)

-### Create a role for the OpsWorks Application Stack
+### Create a role for the application stack

-Create a role
+Create a "service" role to permit the entire application stack to carry out tasks that could otherwise be carried out manually in the OpsWorks dashboard.
+* rebooting instances
+* reporting metrics to the AWS console

 ### Signing in as PicShareAppAdmin user